-- Student organizations are permitted to compete with the exception of recreational student organizations. - Student organizations are not permitted to host or participate in events that involve gambling.
+- Student organizations are permitted to compete, except recreational student organizations. - Student organizations are not permitted to host or participate in events that involve gambling.

 Finance

 - To receive a budget, student organizations must meet at least once per semester with a professional staff member from Graduate Student Affairs. - Student organization member(s) may be required to meet with staff at the discretion of GSA.